0.06 x LED quantity = output current

 Select your capture card and save settings at the bottom of the menu.

-Select Enable USB capture under Instance USB capture menu and save settings at the bottom of the menu.
+In Instance USB capture, select Enable USB capture and save settings at the bottom of the menu.

 Lastly, we’re going to make sure HyperHDR is aware of the RGB order of your LED strip.
 Select Advanced from the side menu, followed by Misc and RGB order wizard.
-Here, you’ll need to tell HyperHDR whether the colours on the screen match the colours of your LEDs.
-In our case, they were reversed.
+Here, you’ll need to tell HyperHDR whether the colours on the screen match the colours of your LEDs:

 After following the steps of this tutorial, you should see your LED lights reacting to the video content on your television.
 If you don’t, go back and double-check the steps to ensure you followed them correctly.

-Chances are that you’ll need to tweak the settings to get the best experience from your LEDs.
-We found that we needed to move the input location a few LEDs in the LED layout section to match our lights to the images on the screen.
-And, for those of you with a taste for colour theory, HyperHDR offers a variety of more advanced options.
+Chances are, you’ll need to tweak the settings to get the best experience from your LEDs.
+We needed to move the input location a few LEDs in the LED layout section to match our lights to the images on the screen.
+For those of you with a taste for colour theory, HyperHDR offers a variety of more advanced options.
 To access them, select Advanced from the side menu, followed by Misc and Settings level.
 Here, you can select Expert to access all HyperHDR features in the dashboard.

 For support with official Raspberry Pi products, please visit the Raspberry Pi Forums.